mayajuman/mayajuman.github.io/pubs.md

 ### Presentations

 **Juman, M.M.**, Han, B.A., and Becker, D.J.
 "Model-guided henipavirus discovery in museum bat collections."
-To be presented at Hendra@30: Henipavirus International Conference, Geelong, Australia, 12/8/2024.
+Hendra@30: Henipavirus International Conference, Geelong, Australia, 12/9/2024.

 **Juman, M.M.** "Museums, Microbes, and the Machine: AI-driven pathogen surveillance in natural history collections."
 Zoonotic Collecting: The Fourth Annual Conference of The Global War Against the Rat and the Epistemic Emergence of Zoonosis, St Andrews, Scotland, 6/25/2024.